im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git add .'](/.images/shell/1-step-shell-15.svg)

-> We could have individually added the files by typing `git add table-of-contents about-the-author index`, but `git add` provides the convenient `git add .`, which stages any and all changes present in the working directory.
+> We could have individually added the files by typing `git add file1 file2 file3`, but `git add` provides the convenience method `git add .`, which stages any and all changes present in the working directory.

 Let's see how things look now: